BadToBest/EchoMimic/README.md

 </table>

-<font color="red">（Some demo images above are sourced from image websites.
-If there is any infringement, we will immediately remove them and apologize.） </font>
+**（Some demo images above are sourced from image websites.
+If there is any infringement, we will immediately remove them and apologize.）**

 ## Release Plans